NDMA Home Page

 • 6.
 Accountabilities: Groups are accountable for delivering their products/services (results).
 Discussions with their internal customers lead to clear definitions of those products/services.
 And lines of business are laid out across the organization chart such that there are no overlaps and no gaps.

 • 7.
-Teamwork: Whenever any group accepts accountability for a deliverable, its first job is to arrange any needed "subcontracts" from other groups (just like the general contractor who builds a house subcontracts to an electrician, plumber, etc.).
-Of course, subcontract can, in turn, reach out to other groups for help.
+Teamwork: Whenever any group accepts accountability for a deliverable, its first job as a "prime contractor" is to arrange any needed "subcontracts" from other groups (just like the general contractor who builds a house subcontracts to an electrician, plumber, etc.).
+Of course, subcontractors can, in turn, reach out to other groups for help.
 This way, teams form dynamically (tailored to the unique needs of each product/service).
 They form laterally (without waiting for a common boss many levels up the hierarchy).
 It's clear which group is accountable for the whole initiative (the "prime contractor"), and the accountabilities of each team member (each subcontractor) for their products/services are clear.

 • 9.
 Empowerment: Customers decide what they'll "buy" from suppliers.
 But suppliers are empowered to deliver those products/services in the best way they know how (no micro-management of tasks).
 And everybody is empowered to run their business-within-a-business as an entrepreneur, and is accountable for the success of their business.